ericbrasiln/issue_templates_test/.github/ISSUE_TEMPLATE/en-review-translation.md

 ---
 name: EN - Peer review process - Translation
 about: Begin the peer review process for a translation
-title: 'Review of translation of [TITLE]'
+title: Review of translation of [TITLE]
-labels: '2.
-Initial Edit', 'English', 'Translation'
+labels: 2.
+Initial Edit, English, Translation
-assignees: ''
+assignees:

 ---